New curved Kakeya estimates: Introduction

 \subsection{Acknowledgments}

-The author was supported in part by NSF grant DMS-2347850.
-The author would like to thank Terence Tao and Hong Wang for their support and many helpful conversations throughout the course of this project, and for suggestions that greatly improved the presentation in this article.
+The author would like to thank his advisors Terence Tao and Hong Wang for their support and many helpful conversations throughout the course of this project, and for suggestions that greatly improved the presentation in this article.